 The Distributed Energy Integration Program (DEIP) is a collaboration of government agencies, market authorities, industry and consumer associations working together to maximise the value of customers’ distributed energy resources (DER) for all energy users.

 In August 2021 an implementation guide enabling technology systems, devices and software to “talk to each other” was officially released.
-The Common Smart Inverter Profile (CSIP) – Australia (otherwise known as the Australian Implementation Guide for IEEE2030.5) is a set of guidelines for the management of DER in the electricity system.
+The Common Smart Inverter Profile – Australia implementation guide for IEEE2030.5 (otherwise known as CSIP-AUS) is a set of guidelines for the management of DER in the electricity system.
 These guidelines enable interoperability, that is the ability of different informational technology systems, devices and software applications to engage in two-way communication.
-CSIP also includes a common understanding regarding what information will be shared, the format for the information and how it is to be used among network and system operators.
+CSIP-AUS also includes a common understanding regarding what information will be shared, the format for the information and how it is to be used among network and system operators.

 Policy Submissions